-Florida officials are urging residents to evacuate now as Hurricane Milton intensifies and sets its sights on the state's west coast.
+Florida officials are telling millions of residents the time to evacuate is running out as Hurricane Milton sets its sights on the state's west coast.

-"Please, if you're in the Tampa Bay area, you need to evacuate," Kevin Guthrie, executive director of Florida Emergency Management, urged at the news conference.
+MORE: Hurricane Milton could be 'like nothing they have ever seen before,' FEMA administrator warns"Please, if you're in the Tampa Bay area, you need to evacuate," Kevin Guthrie, executive director of Florida Emergency Management, urged at a news conference earlier this week.
 "Drowning deaths due to storm surge are 100% preventable if you leave."

 "10/8 there will be free shuttles operating in Pinellas, Pasco & Hillsborough counties assisting with #Milton evacuations to shelters," the post read.